Effective training of deep convolutional neural networks for hyperspectral image classification through artificial labeling: Materials Methods

 The second experiment investigates the variability introduced by the size and shape of the patches used in artificial labelling.

+For this experiment only the Indian Pines image introduced in Experiment 1 was used, as it is the more challenging of the two introduced datasets.
+As was the case with the previous experiment, the mean was subtracted.
+The network investigated is the architecture based on~\cite{lee2017going}, chosen because it has the most potential to be affected by the transfer learning process.

+In this experiment, first the grid size was investigated.
+The dimensions of the patches, varies from $2 \times 2$, which equals $4$ artificial classes, up to $72 \times 72$, $5184$ artificial classes.
+Furthermore, another way of creating artificial labels is considered.
+The image is divided into the given number of vertical stripes.
+Visualisation of different artificial labelings is presented in Figure~\ref{fig:grids_n_stripes}.

-For this experiment only the Indian Pines image is used, as it is the more challenging dataset.
-The network investigated is the A9 `deep' architecture, chosen because it has the most potential to be affected by the transfer learning process.
-The investigated square patches were created by dividing horizontal and vertical side of an image into $w=2,3,5,7,9,15,19,25,29,36,39,48,72$ equal parts.
-The vertical stripes were created by dividing horizontal side of an image into $s=2,5,9,16,25,36,49,81$ equal parts.
-The vertical stripes were included to observe whether the pixel distance affects the performance -- for square patches, all the pixels share similar neighbourhood; for stripes, the top and bottom pixels have a notable spatial separation and, arguably, the distant pixels should not be marked with the same class label without prior knowledge of spatial class distribution.
-Note that in case of square patches made by dividing each side of an image into $w = 29, 36, 39, 48, 72$ equal parts the size of a square patch is smaller than the size of a processing window $5 \times 5$ in tested architecture.
+The investigated patches were created by dividing horizontal and vertical side of an image into $w=2,3,5,7,9,15,19,25,29,36,39,48,72$ equal parts.
+The vertical stripes were created by dividing horizontal side of an image into $s=2,5,9,16,25,36,49,81$ equal parts (so in the case of $s=2$, there are only $2$ classes located to the right and left of a single vertical line).
+The vertical stripes were included to observe whether the pixel distance affects the performance -- for patches, all the pixels share similar neighbourhood; for stripes, the top and bottom pixels have a notable spatial separation and, arguably, the distant pixels should not be marked with the same class label without prior knowledge of spatial class distribution.
+Note that in case of patches made by dividing each side of an image into $w = 29, 36, 39, 48, 72$ equal parts the size of a square patch is smaller than the size of a processing window $5 \times 5$ in tested architecture.
 That means no sample fed to a network during pre-training phase has a coherent class representation (i.e. a single class present in the window).
+This experiment was performed with $5$ training samples per class and $50$ experiment runs for each grid density and the number of stripes.